sshtools/sshapi/sshapi-examples/Maverick-README.txt

 a number of ways you can install the license.

 1. In you Java code.
 Just use the usual method Maverick employs.
-This will however mean you appplication will be dependant on Maverick, and it is up to you to cope with this gracefully.
+This will however mean you application will be dependent on Maverick, and it is up to you to cope with this gracefully.

 2. Place the license in a file called maverick-license.txt and place it at the root of